devendragovil/USFMSDS_610_Assignment6/README.md

             return entry
     return (0, 0)
 ```
 This function goes through the list of tuples one by one and looks for the object.
 As you can imagine, the lookup time scales linearly with data set size as can be seen in the image below.
+> The Graphs in this repo are clearly visible only in light mode.
+Graphs aren't compatible with Dark mode currently.
 ![Lookup times for linear search](https://github.com/devendragovil/USFMSDS_610_Assignment6/blob/main/resources/linear_search_output.png)

 # Hash Table Implementation